CryShana/CryCompressor/README.md

 Cross-platform CLI tool for batch compressing media files using FFmpeg.

 ## What is this for?
-For archiving large amounts of media files by compressing them to save space in a way that best utilizes computer's resources.
+For archiving large amounts of media files by compressing them to save space by using multiple encoders concurrently and better utilizing extra CPU/GPU resources on a system.

 ## How it works?
 It goes through all files inside a given input directory and attempts to compress them to the output directory while retaining the input directory structure.